 The Board has discretion to issue cash bonuses to employees for individual performance outside the STI plan.

-The structure of the STI Plan remains unchanged from financial year 2013/2014 and its key features are outlined in the table below.
+The structure of the STI Plan remains unchanged from financial year 2013/2014 and its key features are outlined in the table on the following page.

 Overview of the STI Plan